luckymanaya/Svelte/README.md

 **Bug:** The pictures were not displayed as expected

-**Solution #2:** I made an if statement which checks if the length of images is greater than 0, the images will be displayed.
+**Solution:** I made an if statement which checks if the length of images is greater than 0, the images will be displayed.

 2. **Display User’s Name**